NicosNicolaou16/Pokedex_Compose_XR/README.md

 with the AndroidX XR library, offering real-world examples to accelerate experimentation and learning.

+# How to Test Pokedex Compose XR
+To run and experiment with Pokedex Compose XR, you’ll need:

+1. The latest Canary build of Android Studio – for example, I’m currently using Android Studio Narwhal
+   3 Feature Drop | 2025.1.3 Canary 4.

+2. XR System Images for the XR Emulator – these are required to simulate the Extended Reality environment without physical hardware.

+3. Clone this repository, open it in Android Studio, and select an XR Emulator device profile when launching the app.

+This setup ensures you can explore the project as intended, leveraging the early-access AndroidX XR library in a full virtual XR environment.

 ## Versioning

 Target SDK version: 36 <br />